davethehat/adventure/README.md

 # adventure
 Adventure game skeleton for LCCM open day workshop

+*NB* to run this exercise you will need Node.js (use the latest version, currently 7.5.0) installed on your computer.
+Download this from https://nodejs.org/en/

 When working with software, more often than not we don't start from scratch.
 We work with code that already exists — either code someone else has written, or code we wrote yesterday, last week, last month.
 This short workshop presents a number of tasks around a simple text adventure game written in Javascript.

 Work in pairs.
 You will find it helpful if one of you knows at least a bit of JavaScript, but even if not, providing you have some level of programming experience you should be able to work out what's going on and complete the tasks.